canonical/qwen-vl-snap/components/model-qwen2-5-vl-7b-instruct-ov-nf4-npu/README.md

-# Qwen 2.5 VL 7B Optimized for Intel CPU and Intel GPU
+# Qwen 2.5 VL 7B Optimized for Intel NPUs

 The model is optimized by Intel and distributed in Intermediate Representation (IR) on Huggingface.